jxhoez/GoodEats/README.md

-# Starter repository
+# Good Eats: A World Cuisine Map

+Team members:
+Johny Ho

-The files in the [public](/public) directory are deployed to: https://cse442.pages.cs.washington.edu/23au/final-project/starter-repository/
+The files in the [public](/public) directory are deployed to: https://cse442.pages.cs.washington.edu/23au/final-project/GoodEats/